Twenty principles for good spreadsheet practice

-Worksheet protection, whether it be achieved by locking cells or through the use of data validation, is essential to keeping users from changing things they aren’t intended to, either on purpose or by accident.
-Keeping formulas protected, inputs restricted to appropriate types etc, can help the user to avoid stumbling or making errors, and can also ensure that any formula changes are done only in collaboration with the original author.
+Worksheet protection is essential to prevent users from changing things that should not be changed, either intentionally or accidentally.
+Protecting all formulae helps the user to avoid introducing errors, and can also ensure that any formula changes are only made in collaboration with the original author.

 Recognition of spreadsheet products

-The IT Faculty has developed a scheme whereby spreadsheet standards, and other products and services such as training, can be formally recognised as compliant with the Twenty Principles.
+The Tech Faculty has developed a scheme whereby spreadsheet standards, and other products and services such as training, can be formally recognised as compliant with the Twenty Principles.

 So far, the following products have achieved recognition:

-Any organisations interested in seeking recognition should contact the IT Faculty.
+Any organisations interested in seeking recognition should contact the Tech Faculty.